macgregor/developer-notes/game_dev/unreal-engine-install.md

 2. clone UnrealEngine [source](https://github.com/EpicGames/UnrealEngine)

 ## Install Dependencies
-The UnrealEngine `Setup.sh` will get alot of the dependencies but it will miss some
+The UnrealEngine `Setup.sh` will get a lot of the dependencies but it will miss some

 ```bash
 sudo dnf install dos2unix cmake gtk3-devel glib2-devel libgdiplus SDL2*